Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: The Steerability--Decodability Inversion

-These results are consistent with a \textbf{dual-mechanism hypothesis}: Mistral FVs write directly into the residual stream subspace spanned by $W_U$ (representational), while Llama/Gemma FVs alter attention routing or MLP gating without changing logit-lens-visible representations (modulatory).
-Full post-steering tables are in Appendix~\ref{app:post_steering}.
+These results are consistent with a \textbf{dual-mechanism hypothesis}: Mistral FVs operate \emph{representationally}, writing answer-related information directly into the subspace $W_U$ reads; Llama and Gemma FVs operate \emph{modulatorily}, altering attention routing or MLP gating without changing logit-lens-visible representations.
+Three independent lines of evidence converge on this divergence: (i) post-steering logit-lens deltas; (ii) activation-patching recovery rates (\S\ref{sec:patching}); (iii) FV norm--transfer correlations (only Mistral IT positive; Appendix~\ref{app:norms}).
+Full per-task post-steering deltas and the $r$(MaxDelta, IID) correlations are in Appendix~\ref{app:post_steering}.